A Guide to 13 Most Popular Japanese Language Exams

 The Immigration Services Agency of the Ministry of Justice, on behalf of the government of Japan, uses JPT as a residence exam.

-Like the English test TOEIC, JPT has 100 listening and 100 reading comprehension questions.
-This is the same from beginner to advanced level.
+Like the English test, the TOEIC, and the JPT have 100 listening and 100 reading comprehension questions.
+This is the same across beginner and advanced levels.

 This computer-based test has only MCQs.
-It measures your Japanese skills and shows whether you have at least A1 or A2, similar to CEFR.
+It assesses your Japanese proficiency and indicates whether you meet at least A1 or A2, similar to the CEFR.

-Since this isn’t a level test, there is no fail or pass.
+Since this isn’t a level test, there is no pass/fail.
 You can score anything on a scale of 10 to 990.
-The scale includes 5 to 495 for reading and listening, with each question carrying an equal of 5 points.
+The scale ranges from 5 to 495 for reading and listening, with each question worth 5 points.

 A statistical process called “equating” calculates this scaled score, which is 990 points.
-A recent survey shows a JPT score of 370 or higher equals at least a CEFR A2 level.
+A recent survey indicates that a JPT score of 370 or higher corresponds to at least CEFR A2.

-The candidates can take JPT twelve times a year.
+Candidates may take the JPT 12 times per year.
 That’s right, they conduct the examination every month.
-You can register 1-2 months in advance and get the result after 1 month of the test date.
+You can register 1-2 months in advance and receive the result 1 month after the test date.

-There is also a “JPT Elementary” for beginners-level, like the JLPT N4 and N5.
-It covers listening and reading for 40 questions and 25 minutes each.
+There is also a “JPT Elementary” for beginner-level learners, such as the JLPT N4 and N5.
+It covers listening and reading for 40 questions, each lasting 25 minutes.
 You can score a maximum of 100 in each one, totaling 200.

-Testing numbers vary by country; check with your local testing center.
+Test results vary by country; consult your local testing center.
 To get the latest information, visit the website in your country or the nearest test center.

 Test Centers and Exam Dates of JPT

-- Japan has five test centers (Tokyo, Osaka, Aichi, Fukuoka, and Okayama).
-Some centers are in Asian countries: China, South Korea, Taiwan, Nepal, Cambodia, Philippines, Vietnam, Thailand, Indonesia, Sri Lanka, Myanmar, and Bangladesh.
+• Japan has five test centers (Tokyo, Osaka, Aichi, Fukuoka, and Okayama).
+Some centers are located in Asian countries, including China, South Korea, Taiwan, Nepal, Cambodia, the Philippines, Vietnam, Thailand, Indonesia, Sri Lanka, Myanmar, and Bangladesh.

 8. Test of Practical Japanese (TOPJ)